JoeyStanley/jekyll-for-designers/index.md

 <!--📝 Writing a paper on order of operations in sociophonetic data analysis-->

-📝 Writing a paper on English in the Rockies
+📝 Writing a paper on English in the Rockies.

-📝 Making big plans about what research I'd like to get done over the summer.

-🧑‍💻 Managing six RAs to help transcribe a bunch of audio I collected as a grad student.
+🧑‍💻 Managing several RAs to help transcribe a bunch of audio I collected as a grad student.

 <!--Teaching-->